andrewrk/node-yawl/README.md

 Sends an unfragmented binary message.

+If this websocket client does not represent a client connected to a server, `buffer` will be modified in place.
+Make a copy of the buffer if you do not want this to happen.

 #### ws.sendStream([length], [isUtf8], [options])

  * `length` (optional) - `Number`.
 If supplied, this message will be sent